Using Spark with GPFS on the ACCRE Cluster

 network files system developed at IBM.
 The traditional ACCRE HPC Cluster uses

-.
+GPFS to share files in the /home, /scratch, and /data.
 The test application we’re running is wordcount which will be

 the subject of another post.
 Feel free to follow along with the code repo.